 Casual aviator meets sport semi-rim.
 A couple of concepts that are so face apart it’s hard to imagine that a brand would dare to bridge the gap.
 But we did and we couldn’t be happier.
 All of the performance advantages of a sport semi-rim with the ultra-laid-back look of a plastic aviator.
 It’s like Superman with dreadlocks.

-Big, bold, and beautiful, Ryders Eyewear's Chops Polarized glasses give you lots of coverage and tons of style.
-The sleek polarized lenses give teeth to the Chops: they cut down on glare so you see more clearly, and they offer total UV protection, hydrophobic coating, and shatterproof construction.
-TR90 frames give you just the right amount of flex for a comfortable fit, while the hydrophilic nose pads and temple tips add stability even when wet.
-The stout frames are stylish, too, so you can wear them on the bike or around town.
-And at only 30 grams, you'll forget you're wearing these beauties at all.
+Ryders Eyewear's Empress Polarized glasses reign supreme over sunny days on the bike or even strolling through the park.
+The polarized lenses are the crown on top of it all: they cut down on glare and offer total UV protection, a hydrophobic coating, and shatterproof construction.
+TR90 frames give you just the right amount of flex for a comfortable fit, while the hydrophilic nose pads grip even when wet.
+And at only 30 grams, the Empress sits lightly upon the throne.

 The Nimby features a lightweight, rimless design with a shield lens for an unobstructed field of vision.
 Designed to meet the demands of cyclists, the angle of the lenses and the resulting airflow can be customized by adjusting the nose pads.